GavrilenkoA/Tm_prediction/README.md

 b) [Test_dataset](./data/test_dataset.csv) - test data from [ProTstab2](https://www.mdpi.com/1422-0067/23/18/10798) article.

-c) The dataset consists of protein embeddings as features and denaturation temperature as the target variable:_
+c) The datasets consist of protein embeddings as features and denaturation temperature as the target variable:_

 Due to large size, it can be downoloaded using script: